-The purpose of this is to separate the fat out, which is your cocoa butter.
+The purpose of this is to separate the fat, which is your cocoa butter.
 The resultant is a pale yellow, actually edible vegetable fat.

-This butter is used in all kinds of beauty and health products, skin creams, lotions, balms, soaps, and many other health products.
+This butter is used in many types of beauty and health products.
+For example;

-Cocoa butter is high in fatty acids which have been noted for there ability to hydrate and nourish the skin, as they can help retain moisture, as well as create a barrier for the skin.
+Cocoa butter is high in fatty acids, which have been noted for there ability to hydrate and nourish the skin.
+Fatty acids can help retain moisture, as well as create a barrier for the skin.

-Many stretch mark creams and lotions contain cocoa butter in them.
-This is because cocoa butter is believed to help reduce the appearance of stretch marks, but what does the research say on this?
+Many “stretch mark diminishing” creams and lotions contain cocoa butter.
+Cocoa butter is believed to help reduce the appearance of stretch marks.

 One Ex-Vivo study demonstrated that cocoa polyphenols can improve skin elasticity and skin tone.

-One can imagine, evidence such as this has brought cocoa itself more to the mainstream media and production on how manufactures and companies can harness the power of cocoa through butters, oils etc.
+One can imagine, evidence such as this, has brought cocoa itself more to mainstream media and production on how manufactures and companies can harness the power of cocoa through butters, oils etc.

 It’s important to note however, that other studies like this one in 2008, found that when applying lotion containing cocoa butter to reduce developing striae gravidarum in pregnant women, no reduction was noted.

-Cocoa butter is an all natural, actually edible substance and along with it’s dense, thick, smooth texture, and the facts it’s an emollient, makes it a popular ingredient for lip balm.
+Cocoa butter is an all natural, (actually) edible substance.
+Along with it’s dense, thick, smooth texture, and the facts it’s an emollient, makes it a popular ingredient for lip balm.

-As you already know, cocoa butter is an effective moisturizer that goes deep into the layers of your skin.
-When it is applied to the lips daily, it can help prevent cracking and a chapped lip appearance.
+Cocoa butter is an effective moisturizer that can penetrate into the layers of your skin.
+When it is applied to the lips daily, it can help prevent cracking and a chapped-lip appearance.

-Cocoa butter creates a formidable barrier between your skin and the outside world, with it’s thick, dense structure.
-With this butter on your skin, contaminants and UV rays may be decreased (potentially helping decrease the signs of aging), as well as helping to lock in moisture.
+Cocoa butter creates a formidable barrier between your skin and the outside world.
+Notably, due to it’s thick, dense structure.
+With this butter on your skin, contaminants and UV rays may be decreased (potentially helping decrease the signs of aging), as well as helping to lock-in moisture.

-Cocoa (itself) consumption with high amounts of flavanol, does in fact help with dermal blood flow, and increases photoprotection and can help with overall skin health according to one study in 2007.
+Cocoa (itself) consumption with high amounts of flavanol, also help with dermal blood flow.
+Furthermore, it increases photoprotection and can help with overall skin health, according to one study in 2007.

-However, again we are left with the imposing question as to whether once altered and extrated into cocoa butter, is the effectiveness of the benefits from consumed cocoa retained?
+However, we are left with the imposing question as to whether once altered and extrated into cocoa butter, is the effectiveness of the benefits from consumed cocoa, retained?

 Related Article: Let’s Make it “Butter” Series: All about Mango Butter and its Benefits for the Skin and Body

-This may help prevent things such as dandruff and more healthy hair follicles.
+This may help prevent conditions such as dandruff, and promote healthy hair follicles.

-Please share any of your experiences with products containing cocoa butter and results you've had with the community.
-Thanks for visiting!
+Please share any of your experiences with products containing cocoa butter and your results!